papillons for sale, papillon dogs

 We only know of a few breeders who do this but we have had success in training our dogs to use a litter box.

-We have experimented with just about every kind of litter and have been using a litter made from pine sawdust.
+We have experimented with just about every kind of litter.
+We were using a litter made from pine sawdust.
 It is compressed into small pellets that dissolve back to sawdust when wet.
 We use a large spoon to pick up the solids and then a cat litter scoop as a "sifter" and sift the sawdust into a pail.
-This litter is "Feline Pine," but we have found there is a similar product made for horse bedding that is FAR less expensive.
+There is one called "Feline Pine," but we have found there is a similar product made for horse bedding that is FAR less expensive.
 There are several brands of it but they are all about the same, sold in feed and farm supply stores.
 Look in the horse bedding section.
+It works OK but is pretty messy.

 A dog bred and raised by us will be litter trained.
 We do it very simply by placing a small litter pan at their whelping box when they begin to move out of the box.
 The very first thing they encounter is the litter and they naturally learn to use it.